AlexAti/alexati.github.io/_drafts/2016-07-28-reagent-reframe-reanimated-and-svg.md

 This should work, now doesnt it?

-## Listening to changes (necessary??
-Or is this just to speed reagent???)
+## Listening to changes

+YYY SUBSCRIPTIONS ARE FOR COMPONENTS AND COMPONENTS ONLY.
+SEE XXX ABOVE

 You might have seen earlier that we required a Reagent macro, called Reaction.
 You have already used it, unknowingly, through reagent components, but we are going to star using it explicitly.
 There is further depth in the re-frame docs, but the main idea behind it is that it enables reagent to react to a change in a *value*.
 This is important: no matter how many times the inside of a reaction is updated, if it evaluates to the same value, reaction won't propagate any change outside.